littleraskol/Basic-Sprinkler-Improved/README.txt

 For information on this license, see: <http://www.gnu.org/licenses/>

 Basic Sprinkler Improved mod is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+7. CHANGE LOG

+Version 2.0.0 (8/??/20)
+-Version to 2.0 (new API).
+-Including default config file.
+-Update keys added to manifest.
+-Locations logic updated to include indoor and outdoor locations in search.

+Version 1.0.?
+(6/12/17)
+-Removed deprecated function, replaced with new function.

+Version 1.0.1 (3/5/17)
+-Fixes an issue where modified basic sprinklers were un-watering other basic sprinklers' watering areas.
+Note that there may still be an issue with a basic sprinkler un-watering parts of the pattern of another kind of sprinkler.
+I plan on fixing this eventually, but for now, as a workaround, don't put basic sprinklers within or adjacent to the watering area of an improved or iridium sprinkler.

+Version 1.0.0 (1/18/17)
+-Now handles rainfall correctly, whether scheduled or forced by totem.
+-Mod will now more robustly support changes in configuration.
+-Fixed an issue with "mirroring" the north and south directions.